bigbio/quantms-containers/README.md

 [DIA-NN](https://github.com/vdemichev/DiaNN) is an advanced software solution for DIA proteomics data analysis.
 This container simplifies the installation and execution of DIA-NN by providing a pre-configured environment, ensuring compatibility and ease of use.

+## **DIANN License**

+quantms by default uses diann 1.8.1 which license allows quantms to distribute the docker and singularity images.
+The [current version of diann is 1.9.2 which license](DIANN1.9.2-LICENSE.txt) does not allow quantms or any other platform to distribute the docker and singularity images.
+Please before using this image, check the license of the diann version you are using and make sure you are compliant with the license.

 ## **Image Details**

 - **Base Image**: `debian:12.8-slim`